 If you're running late to a job site, it's easy to skip updating your mileage tracker and say you'll do it when you get back in your car.
 But then you get in your car and drive off to the next job site.
 Before you know it, your mileage log is woefully behind.
 After all, you're a busy business owner, and updating your mileage tracker is easy to put off until tomorrow.

 Unfortunately, this means you're leaving unclaimed deductions on the table at tax time.
 Before you say it's not enough to matter, consider this: the average rideshare driver drives about 50,000 miles per year for work.
-In 2023, that rideshare driver would have a total deduction of $32,750.
+In 2026, that rideshare driver could have a total deduction of $36,250.

 Learning how to track business miles for taxes and finding the best method for you is the best way to ensure you get your maximum deductions each year.